velociroger-pb/Mandalorion/README.md

 -f  R2C2 read file (fasta, can be comma separated list or a file of file names with one fasta file location per line.
 File of file names has to contain '.fofn' )
 -b  R2C2 subread file (fastq, can be comma separated list or a file of file names with one fastq file location per line.
 File of file names has to contain '.fofn')
 ```
-'.fofn' implementation super janky so if you want to just give a fastx file or comma separate list those cannot contain '.fofn' in their name
+'.fofn' implementation is super janky so if you want to just give a fastx file or comma separate list those cannot contain '.fofn' in their name

 Tweakable parameters: